-Living moss walls are ridiculously easy to put together, but they are only suitable in a garden, or outdoor space.
+Living moss walls are straightforward to assemble but only suitable in a garden or outdoor space.

-If you have the space, read on to get the know-how on growing a living moss wall.
+If you have the space, read on to learn how to grow a living moss wall.

 How to make a living moss wall

 Indoor moss walls are not living moss.
-Those are preserved moss, or they may contain some living moss in them.
+Those are preserved moss or may contain some living moss in them.
 It will not all be alive.

 Moss is preserved by coating it with glycerin to prevent it from losing its color.

 Indoor displays are made of preserved moss or a mixture of preserved and living moss.
 The alternative would require a complex irrigation system.

 Living moss holds up to ten times its weight in moisture.
 That is heavy.
 Heavy enough to do some serious structural damage to interior walls.